XGProyect/XG-Proyect-v3.x.x/README.md

 - Go to the releases section and get the latest stable release.
 - Then unzip the upload dir in your localhost, rename that folder to wathever you want.
+- Open your terminal and go to the directory that you just created and run composer install.
 - Point you browser to your localhost and follow the step by step instructions provided by the installation software.

 ### Composer